GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 By Ellen Freilich

-NEW YORK, Sept 14 The Federal Reserve's aggressive new plan to spark the U.S. economy boosted risk assets on Friday, sending global stocks to a 13-month high and driving the dollar to a more than four-month low against the euro.
+NEW YORK, Sept 14 The Federal Reserve's aggressive new plan to spark the U.S. economy lit a fire under risk assets on Friday, sending global stocks to a 13-month high and driving the dollar to a more than four-month low against the euro.

-Brent crude oil rose to a four-month peak, the S&P 500 neared a five-year high, and European shares rose to their highest levels in 14 months.
+Brent crude oil rose to a four-month peak, the S&P 500 neared a five-year high and European shares rose to their highest in 14 months.

 The Fed on Thursday said it would pump $40 billion into the economy each month until the jobs market shows sustained improvement.
 The aggressive action enhanced what was an already upbeat mood in financial markets since the European Central Bank announced plans to cut the borrowing costs of struggling euro zone members.

-"Markets had expected more quantitative easing, but they hadn't expected Bernanke and the Fed to be as aggressive as they were," said Jeffrey Given, senior managing director and senior portfolio manager at John Hancock Asset Management in Boston.
+"Markets had expected more quantitative easing, but they hadn't expected (Fed Chairman Ben) Bernanke and the Fed to be as aggressive as they were," said Jeffrey Given, senior managing director and senior portfolio manager at John Hancock Asset Management in Boston.

-Fed Chairman Ben Bernanke on Thursday cited the dire state of the U.S. labor market, saying it remains a "grave concern."

 On Wall Street, stocks rose, with cyclicals and financials leading the way.
 An index of U.S. housing shares, aided by the Fed's plan to buy mortgage-backed securities, rose 2.8 percent.

-Brian Jacobsen chief portfolio strategist at Wells Fargo Funds Management, LLC in Menomonee Falls, Wisconsin, said the Fed's balance sheet could expand by 11 to 12 percent by the end of the year, monetary accommodation that could "translate into a move up in the S&P 500 stock index to the 1,505 area."

-In bond markets, yields on 10-year Italian government bonds fell below 5 percent for the first time since late March as the Fed's announcement added momentum to a rally dating from late July.
+In bond markets, yields on 10-year Italian government bonds fell below 5 percent for the first time since late March as the Fed's announcement enhanced the recently improved sentiment toward riskier assets.

-"A lot of good news out of Europe had already caused risk markets to rally going into the Fed meeting so the Fed's open-ended plan to buy mortgage-backed securities, its intent to keep rates low until mid-2015, and its strategy to keep monetary policy highly stimulative - even if the economy accelerated - was a pretty potent combination and threw fuel on the rally," said Robert Tipp, chief investment strategist for Prudential Fixed Income, with $330 billion in assets under management.
+In contrast, U.S. Treasuries prices fell and yields rose as investors chose assets they believed would offer better returns.

-Euro zone finance ministers met in Cyprus on Friday, hoping to build on progress the bloc has made this month following the plans announced by ECB President Mario Draghi and a German court's green light this week for the euro zone's new ESM bailout fund.
+Euro zone finance ministers were meeting in Cyprus on Friday, hoping to build on progress the bloc has made this month following the plans announced by ECB President Mario Draghi and a German court's green light this week for the euro zone's new ESM bailout fund.

+Spain was being pressed to clarify whether it would seek the financial support which would clear the way for the ECB to buy its bonds.
+Questions remain whether Madrid could be tempted by the recent drop in its borrowing costs to tough it out without a politically unpopular EU bailout program.

 DOLLAR WEAKNESS

-The dollar index measured against a basket of currencies fell 0.5 percent to stand near four-month lows at 78.903.
+The dollar index measured against a basket of currencies fell 0.5 percent to stand near four-month lows at 78.903 after the Fed's move.

 The dollar's broad decline left the euro at a four-month high above $1.31, the latest in a string of technical and psychological levels it has cut through this week.